 4. Mamallena’s, Isla Colon, Bocas del Toro, Panama

-Hostel Mamallena is a hostel chain and they have the best dock in Bocas in my humble opinion.
-People flock here more so in the early evenings attracted by their happy hour between 4pm and 8pm (two cocktails for $6 and national beers for $1.50) and the glistening sunset.
+Mamallena is a hostel chain and they have the best dock in Bocas in my humble opinion.
+People flock here more so in the early evenings attracted by their happy hour between 4 pm and 8 pm (two cocktails for $6 and national beers for $1.50) and the glistening sunset.
 There’s also a dare wheel – if you dare.

 5. PachaMama, San Juan del Sur, Nicaragua

-Legendary pool crawl Sunday Funday takes place (you guessed it) every Sunday in this south Nicaraguan surf haven of San Juan del Sur.
+Legendary pool crawl Sunday Funday takes place (you guessed it) every Sunday in the Nicaraguan surf haven of San Juan del Sur.
 PachaMama is the first port of call for the soiree and hostel guests get discounted tickets.
 PachaMama is THE place to be in SJDS on the weekend.

 6. Luna’s Castle, Casco Viejo, Panama City, Panama

-Luna’s castle is really the hub for all backpackers coming through Panama City and is just excellently located.
-When you stay here, you are a stone’s throw away from all the splendour of Panama city’s old town: Cinta Costera, the loveliest walkway along the water, cafes, gelaterias, the Mercado de Mariscos, and a dozen rooftop bars.
+Luna’s Castle is really the hub for all backpackers coming through Panama City and is just excellently located.
+When you stay here, you’re a stone’s throw away from all the splendour of Panama city’s old town: Cinta Costera, the loveliest walkway along the water, cafes, gelaterias, the Mercado de Mariscos, and a dozen rooftop bars.